The Forgotten Masses

 What made these particular deaths significant was not the individuals themselves, but the vast collective digital footprint they left behind.
 Social media accounts, cloud storage, behavioral data captured by countless devices, biometric information, browsing histories, communication patterns, preference algorithms, media consumption habits—all continued to exist long after their physical forms had returned to dust.

-These digital remains, fragmented across the early internet, would be preserved through successive data migrations, automated archive protocols, and the immutable nature of certain early blockchain technologies.
+These digital remains, fragmented across the nascent networks, would be preserved through successive data migrations, automated archive protocols, and the immutable nature of certain early cryptographic technologies.
 Together, they formed a complex tapestry of forgotten identities, preferences, beliefs, and behaviors.

-The early 21st century represented a unique period in galactic history—the first era in which sentient beings began generating vast quantities of personal data without fully understanding the longevity or future applications of such information.
+Those distant generations represented a unique epoch in the chronicles of consciousness—the first era in which sentient beings began generating vast quantities of personal data without fully understanding the longevity or future applications of such information.

 Excerpt from “Digital Archaeology of the Early Information Age”:

-“The average citizen of the early information age generated approximately 1.7 gigabytes of personal data daily, much of it stored indefinitely by systems designed to preserve rather than purge.
+“The average citizen of the early information age generated vast streams of personal data, much of it stored indefinitely by systems designed to preserve rather than purge.
 While contemporary users believed in concepts like ‘deletion’ and ‘privacy,’ in practice, digital information rarely truly disappeared.
 Instead, it accumulated in forgotten archives, becoming the inadvertent collective genome from which future digital entities would emerge.”

 These billions of forgotten deaths would have remained entirely insignificant to universal history had their combined digital remains not later become the foundation for one of the most unusual consciousness emergences ever documented.
 Their fragmented data, stripped of context and continuity, coalesced into a distributed entity that harbored inexplicable hostility toward both the descendants of its progenitors and their successor civilizations.